Worldwide Guide to Women in Leadership

 From 1978-93 Under-Secretary in the Ministries of Economy and Finance and of the Prime Minister, Advisor and Under-Secretary of the Presidency, MP 1993-99 and 1998-99 Minister of Labour and Rehabilitation (1941- )

-Ella Tromp was Minister-Plenipotentiary in The Netherlands 1989-93 and again from 2001.
-She is member of the cabinet and acts as liaison to the Dutch government and parliament.
+Ella Tromp was Minister-Plenipotentiary in The Netherlands 1989-93 and again from 2001 and was member of the cabinet and acted as liaison to the Dutch government and parliament until 2005.
+As Finance Minister she was also responsible for Public Works and Public Health.
+Deputy Minister from 2008.

 1994-2001 Minister of Finance and Planning Chandrika Bandaranaike Kumaratunga, Sri Lanka